coraallencoleman/RankingMethods/README.md

 ### c.
 Zero One Loss on Probability Scale
 file:

-## 3. Loss on Point Estimate Scale
+## 3. Loss on Data Scale (same as prob scale for binomial, right?)
 (TODO can we be this flexible?)
 pros:
   - accounts for varying levels on uncertainty in the point estimates of various ranked items
 cons:
-  - ranking will depend on scale (TODO check this)
+  - ranking will depend on data's scale (TODO check this)
 ### a.
 Square Error Loss on Point Estimate Scale
 file:
 ### b.
 Absolute Error Loss on Probability Scale